-The answers to these question all come down to one's interpretation of Shakespeare's central character.
+The answers to these questions all come down to one's interpretation of Shakespeare's central character.
 Does he exist in a world in which magical events happen?
 Or is he so tormented by guilt and dread that his mind projects these images?
-The question of supernatural intervention versus guiltinspired madness is one of the great mysteries of Macbeth, and one of the elements that allows it to be such a mutable play from production to production.
-It also is one of the reasons the play has remained so popular for nearly 400 years.
+The question of supernatural intervention versus guilt-inspired madness is one of the great mysteries of Macbeth, and one of the elements that allow it to be such a mutable play from production to production.
+It also is one of the reasons the play has remained so popular for more than 400 years.